JeremyJStarcher/retro-keys/README.md

 ### Working with an existing keyboard

 Yet to be documented.
-This workflow is being cleaned up.
+This workflow is still somewhat reliant on a QMK script outside the `retro-keys` project directory structure.